Write a business plan

 Is your business focused on reducing costs or maximizing value?
-You’ll answer this question in the section of your lean canva business plan But first, consider what strategy you’ll use and then list the most significant costs you face for reaching that strategy.
+You’ll answer this question in the section of your lean canvas business plan But first, consider what strategy you’ll use and then list the most significant costs you face for reaching that strategy.

 9. Revenue streams